Institution: DICAR (UNIPV)

 - Dey, S., Fluvial Hydrodynamics: Hydrodynamic and Sediment Transport Phenomena, Springer-Verlag, 2014

-- Course notes, scientific articles and other material will be provided during the course.
+- Course notes, scientific papers and other material will be provided during the course and made available for download